Ninke1992/data-engineering-class/week_3/homework.md

 - 0 MB for the External Table and 0MB for the Materialized Table
 - 0 MB for the External Table and 317.94MB for the Materialized Table

+ANSWER: 0 MB for the External Table and 317.94MB for the Materialized Table

 ## Question 3:
 How many records have both a blank (null) PUlocationID and DOlocationID in the entire dataset?